Grelot/blog/content/articles/research-tax-credit/index.md

 #### 6.2.
 Bilan

-Summary of all bottlenecks and solutions/results provided to solve each of them.
+Summary of all bottlenecks and their provided solutions.

 ### 7. Description of the method & results